JuliaActors/Actors.jl/docs/src/intro.md

 receive(me)
 ```

-An actor can change also its own behavior with [`become`](@ref).
-Since what an actor does is defined by its behavior, `become` inside the behavior function  causes the actor to switch to a new behavior.
+An actor can change also its own behavior with `become` inside its behavior function.
 Instead `become!` is a call from the outside of an actor.
 A behavior change is effective for the next message an actor receives.

-## Communication: `send` and `receive`

-When we used [`send`](@ref) and [`receive`](@ref) in our experiments so far, we did *asynchronous communication* with our actor.
-After sending something  we could have done other work and then receive the result later.
+## A Communication Failure

-What happens if we try to `receive` something from a failed actor?
+What happens if a communication fails?
+Let's try that out: We cause our actor to fail, so it will not `send` back anything.
+Then we try to `receive` an answer:

 ```@repl intro
-send(myactor, 5, "x")
+send(myactor, +, 5, "x")
 receive(me)
 ```